 Internships are available throughout the year, but positions are limited and occasionally may not be available.
-All applications must be received by September 1st in order to be considered.
-Applications are accepted throughout the year.
+Applications are accepted throughout the year for our Spring, Summer and Fall internship sessions.
 Please expect a 2-3 week application processing time after the deadline date.
 We will contact you for an interview using the email address on your application.

 Applicants must complete the application online.
 After completion of the College Intern online application, College Interns should email their transcripts to Jessica Wolanski at Jessica.email@example.com

 Please make sure to fill out all of the information required.
 Incomplete applications will not be considered.
 Incomplete applications will not be considered.

 Animal Care Internships - These internships may include experiencing the daily operations of animal care, exhibit maintenance, animal behavior and record keeping.
 When possible, interns will be placed in areas that match their goals and interest.
 Due to the competitive nature of these types of internships it is best to be flexible with your selections.
 Animal Care internships are not research-based positions.